-Extensor tendonitis Causes, Treatment, Recovery in Dallas, Plano & Texas are found in the hands and feet.
+Extensor tendonitis Causes, Treatment, Recovery in Dallas, Plano, and Prosper, Texas are found in the hands and feet.
 They are bands of tissue that connect the bones in your fingers to the muscles in the back of your hand.
 The extensor tendons help you to straighten your fingers, thumbs, and wrists.

 The extensor tendons in your feet connect the bones of your toes to the muscles at the front of your legs.
 The extensor tendons allow you to move your toes.

 When the extensor tendon is irritated, it could get inflamed or injured.
 This condition is known as extensor tendonitis.

 The skin covering the extensor tendons is very thin, and the extensor tendons are not very protected with thick muscles or fatty tissue.

 The extensor tendons are also frequently used when using your wrists and feet.